About

 Conservation

 Our ability to grow some of the most biodiverse botanical collections in the world is helping us advance global plant conservation efforts.
-Through our own efforts and in partnership with leading conservation and research organizations, we are committed to addressing and educating climate change and environmental sustainability.
+Through our own efforts and in partnership with leading conservation and research organizations, we are committed to addressing and educating people about climate change and environmental sustainability.

 Justice, Equality, Diversity & Inclusion

 The Gardens of Golden Gate Park is committed to transparency, cultural diversity, inclusion, and environmentally responsible practices.
-We are proud to be a public garden, accessible and welcoming to all and focused on the shared experiences of gathering, learning, celebrating and stewarding these treasured spaces.
+We are proud to be a public public garden, accessible and welcoming to all and focused on the shared experiences of gathering, learning, celebrating and stewarding these treasured spaces.